Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 Shanghai Disneyland App (Waiting Time) - Shanghai Disneyland Guide

-The Shanghai Disneyland Mobile App will greatly enhance your visit.
-You’ll be able to make Disney Fastpass selections (more on that later), view estimated waiting times for rides and check timings for parades and shows.
-Best part, it’s free!
+The official Shanghai Disney Resort mobile app will greatly enhance your visit.
+You’ll be able to make Disney Premier Access purchases (more on that later), view estimated waiting times for rides and check timings for parades and shows.
+Best part: it’s free!

 Upon entering the park, scan your ticket to link it to the app and you’re good to go!